loda-lang/loda-programs/programs/oeis/list1.md

 * [A178676](http://oeis.org/A178676) ([L12 program](A178676.asm)): a(n) = 5^n + 5.
 * [A178681](http://oeis.org/A178681) ([L16 program](A178681.asm)): a(n) = 6^n + 6.
 * [A178789](http://oeis.org/A178789) ([L07 program](A178789.asm)): 4^(n-1) + 2 : Number of acute angles after n iterations of the Koch snowflake construction.
+* [A178804](http://oeis.org/A178804) ([L12 program](A178804.asm)): When dealing cards into 3 piles (Left, Center, Right), the number of cards in the n-th card's pile, if dealing in a pattern L, C, R, C, L, C, R, C, L, C, ... [as any thoughtful six-year-old will try to do when sharing a pile of candy among 3 people].
 * [A178815](http://oeis.org/A178815) ([L03 program](A178815.asm)): First base of a nonzero Fermat quotient mod the n-th prime.
 * [A178914](http://oeis.org/A178914) ([L18 program](A178914.asm)): 10's complement of nonnegative numbers.
 * [A178915](http://oeis.org/A178915) ([L13 program](A178915.asm)): Rearrangement of natural numbers so that every partial sum is composite.